 Dahlias are native to Mexico and Central America.
 This heritage gives them a wildflower-like appearance and disposition.
 Depending on variety, dahlias are hardy to US Department of Agriculture Hardiness Zone three though most varieties will feel most at home in warmer climates similar to their native climate.
 In many regions throughout the US, dahlias are grown as annuals.

-Some dahlia plants can grow to a very large 10 feet tall while some smaller varieties fit comfortably in a pot on a patio.
+Some dahlia plants can grow to a very large height of up to 10 feet tall while some smaller dahlia varieties fit comfortably in a pot on a patio.
 Underneath dahlias lovely limbs lies a well kept secret.
 Dahlias’ tubers are not only edible, but they are said to be enjoyably tasty.
 If you’re looking for an edible tuber, do your research.
 Make sure the dahlia is for food production and NOT an ornamental bulb.
-Ornamental bulbs are often treated with chemicals.
+Ornamental bulbs / tubers are often treated with chemicals.

 Dahlias were once such a valuable food source that an East Coast Native American tribe cultivated a red double-flowering dahlia plant for 400 years only for the tubers.
 Recently, this particular variety of dahlia has been preserved and protected as an heirloom root vegetable.
 The comeback of these edibles has made for a light-hearted tiff amongst some gardeners.
 A few dahlia flower gardeners have questioned the good sense of those gardeners who would dare harvest dahlias for the tubers at the loss of those irresistibly captivating blooms.